m-sadkowski/Polibox/README.md

+---

 # POLIBOX

 POLIBOX is a comprehensive platform designed to assist students of Universities of Technology.
 This project, built using Django, provides various resources and tools to facilitate the academic journey of students.
-Backend is almost ready, need more security and some small improvements.
-Frontend should be redesigned but I am not really into it.
+The backend is almost ready, needing more security and some small improvements.
+The frontend should be redesigned, but I am not really into it.

 ## Table of Contents